sparrowcode/PermissionsKit/README.md

 [![https://github.com/ivanvorobei](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Buttons/follow-me-on-github.svg)](https://github.com/ivanvorobei)

-For help project, see [Сooperation](#сooperation) section or our [chat](https://t.me/sppermissions).
+To help on this project, see [Сooperation](#сooperation) section or our [chat](https://t.me/sppermissions).

 ## Pay attention

-Now I migrate `SPPermissions` to new `5.0` vesion.
-If you found any bugs or need old functionality - please, create issue or write me.
-If you want install old version, add this to your Podfile:
+I have migrated `SPPermissions` to the new `5.0` vesion.
+If you found any bugs or need old functionality - please, create an issue or write me.
+If you want install the old version, add this to your Podfile:

 ```ruby
 pod 'SPPermissions', '4.1.4'
 ```

-I recomended install new version and create issue.
-I resolve all issues in 24-48 hours.
+I recomended that you install the new version and create issue if you have any.
+I generally resolve all issues in 24-48 hours.

 ## Navigate